cryptoinhero/zurbank/src/zurbank/doc/rpc-api.md

 ## Configuration

-The RPCs for the configuration can be used to alter Omni Core settings.
+The RPCs for the configuration can be used to alter ZURBank settings.

 ### omni_setautocommit